No Banner to display

 LEARN ENGLISH OR SPANISH USING ROSETTA STONE for Hackensack residents only.
 Ages 14 and up.
 By appointment only.
 Call 201-343-4169 ext.
-34 or e-mail.
+34 or email firstname.lastname@example.org.

 FREEGAL, FREADING AND VIDEO GAMES offers free music, free new e-books and video games available from the Hackensack.bccls.org Web site.
-Also borrow a Kindle.
 Contact Catherine Folk-Pushee for complete information.
-Borrow a Kindle offered to Hackensack members.

 Library Hours: Adult: Monday – Thursday from 9 a.m. – 9 p.m.
 Friday and Saturday from 9 a.m. – 5 p.m.
 Junior Department: Monday – Tuesday 9 a.m. – 9 p.m.
 Wednesday – Thursday 9 a.m. – 6 p.m.
 Friday and Saturday 9 a.m. – 5 p.m.
 Registration is required for all special programs.
 Facebook.com/JohnsonPublicLibrary.
 Call 201-343-4169 ext.
 14 or visit Hackensack.bccls.org.

-SUNDAY MOVIES at 2 p.m. for Presented by the Maywood Recreation Department.
-All are welcome.
+SUNDAY MOVIES at 2 p.m.
+Nov.
+11, “Money Ball.”
+Dec.
+9, “Four Christmases.”
+Presented by the Maywood Recreation Department.
+All are Welcome.

 GIFT A BOOK FUNDRAISER dedicate and donate a Children’s/Young Adult book or books.
 All books are $5.
-Each patron is encouraged to write a dedication page that will be included in the book.
+Each patron will be allowed and is encouraged to write a dedication page that will be included in the book.

 iPADS available for checkout to Maywood residents with valid library card.

-YOGA SATURDAYS Free one-hour beginner classes for ages 16 and older on Saturdays and on Tuesdays at 6:30 p.m. at 10:30 a.m.
-Must be 16 and up.
+YOGA SATURDAYS Free one hour beginner classes for ages 16 and older on Saturdays at 10:30 a.m.
 Registration required.

 ADULT BOOK CLUB second Friday of the month at 11 a.m.
 Book title, schedule and registration available at the front desk.
-Book club is led by Louise Feulner.
+Book club is lead by Louise Feulner.

-CIRCLE TIME on Tuesdays at 11 a.m. and Thursdays from 2 – 2:45 p.m. for toddlers through 6 years old with parents or caregivers.
+CIRCLE TIME on Mondays from 2 – 2:45 p.m. for toddlers through 6 years old with parents or caregivers.

-BILINGUAL STORY TIME on Wednesdays at 10:30 a.m.
-The library is looking for parents to read picture books aloud in their native language.
+BILINGUAL STORY TIME Starting now – Nov.
+20. On Wednesdays at 10:30 a.m.
+The library is looking for parents to read aloud picture books in their native language.
 Call Jenna at the library if interested.